AymaanPathan/dev-buddy/README.md

 ### Creating a Room

-1. Open CodeBridge in your browser
+1. Open Dev Buddy in your browser
 2. Enter your name
 3. Select your preferred language from the dropdown
 4. Click **"Create Room"**